![]() |

 The behavior is undefined if this iterator is invalid.

-Flags the current element for removal, if this iterator is mutating.
+Flags the current element for removal if the iterator allows it.

 Advances the iterator to the next element.